 Generally, the liners are made of the same material as “plastic” oven bags, but are a different size and shape and have different openings.
-Unlike oven bags, they have no ties, as they are meant be be open at the top of the slow cooker.
+Oven bags have their opening at the end; slow cooker liners have their opening at the wider side.
+And unlike oven bags, they have no ties, as they are meant be be open at the top of the slow cooker.

-Don’t use them to store food inside them in the fridge, either.
-You can however line a slow cooker crock with one, put the food in it, cover and refrigerate, then cook later.
+Don’t use them to store food inside them in the fridge.
+You can, however, line a slow cooker crock with one, put the food in it, cover and refrigerate, then cook later.

 Some people complain that they buy the liners, and forget to use them — a tip from fans of the liners is to try storing the box of liners inside the slow cooker, where you’re bound to spot it when you reach for the slow cooker.